Thank You To Our Judicial Reception Sponsors!

 Outside of her professional life, Renée enjoys running, hiking, and golfing.
 Ms. Behrens is a three-time marathoner, an Adirondack 46-er, and a member of the Capital Region LPGA Amateur Golf Association.
 She is married to her husband (and best friend), Scott.
 They recently welcomed their first child, Francis.

-RACHAEL OUIMET/ SECOND VICE PRESIDENT
+RACHAEL OUIMET/ FIRST VICE PRESIDENT

-JULIA KOSINESKI/ RECORDING SECRETARY
+JULIA PALMERINO/ RECORDING SECRETARY

 Julia V. Palmerino (formerly Kosineski) serves as a Deputy Chief Assistant Public Defender at the Schenectady County Public Defender’s Office, representing indigent individuals in family and criminal matters.
 She appears primarily in the following cases: custody and visitation, family offenses, neglect and abuse, paternity, and child